 The Airbnb co-host fees can be very varied based on different factors.
 There is a direct connection between the co-hosts’ income and their responsibilities.

 But the co-host’s responsibilities are not the only indicators of Airbnb co-host income.
 The size of the rental property and its’ location matter too.
-On average, co-hosts usually charge between 10 to 20 percent of each night rate.
-So, if an Airbnb rental property earns $20,0000 per year, the Airbnb co-host’s income is approximately between $2000 to $4000 per year.
+According to a recent report by Short Term Rentalz:

 But it’s only an Airbnb co-host income with regular duties and responsibilities without giving extra services.
 A full-time Airbnb co-host’s income is much more!
 Suppose a co-host is hired to take care of everything, including guests checking in and out, cleaning, property management, and guests’ experience.